GbemisolaAyejuni/CIND820-Big-Data-Analytics-Project/README.md

 Contains result of performing Ydata profiling on the yelp dataset.

 ### Models_on_Balanced_Dataset.ipynb :
-Pyhton file run in Google colab that contains python code for running the classifiers on the Balanced sample of the yelp restaurant reviews dataset
+Pyhton file run in Google colab that contains python code for running the classifiers on the Balanced sample of the yelp restaurant reviews dataset.
+Class template used was gotten from: https://github.com/awesomeahi95/Hotel_Review_NLP/blob/master/Classification.py

 ### Data_Description,_Cleaning,_&_EDA.ipynb:
 python file containing code to describe, clean and explore data